The weight distribution of irreducible cyclic codes associated with decomposable generalized Paley graphs: Cyclic codes from 1-weight cyclic codes

-\begin{proof} By taking $b=2$, clearly $2\mid \Psi_{2}(q)=q+1$ since $q$ is odd.
-The statement follows directly from Proposition \ref{1-weight}. \end{proof} \begin{rem} The code $\CC(\frac{q+1}2, q^2)$ belong to the class of semiprimitive $2$-weight irreducible cyclic codes.
+\begin{proof} Taking $b=2$, we clearly have that $2\mid \Psi_{2}(q)=q+1$ since $q$ is odd.
+Thus, thhe statement follows directly from Proposition \ref{1-weight}. \end{proof} \begin{rem} The code $\CC(\frac{q+1}2, q^2)$ belongs to the class of semiprimitive $2$-weight irreducible cyclic codes.
 In the following section, we will use this kind of codes to find other weight distributions.
-The GP-graph $\G$ associated with this code is the one given in Proposition \ref{cdsrg}, that is $\G=K_q \Box K_q$. \end{rem}
+The GP-graph $\G$ associated with this code is the one given in Proposition \ref{cdsrg}, that is $\G=K_q \square K_q = H(2,q)$. \end{rem}

 By Proposition \ref{1-weight}, to get the weight distribution of $\CC(\frac{1}{b}\Psi_{b}(q),q^b)$ we only need to check that $b\mid \Psi_{b}(q)$.
-In the next result we give some sufficient conditions for this to happen.
+In the next result we give some sufficient conditions for this to happen, based on previous results on \cite{PV4}.

-\begin{coro} Let $p$ be a prime and let $a,b,k,m$ be positive integers such that $m=ab$ with $b>1$ and $k=\frac{1}{b}\Psi_{b}(p^a)$.
-The weight distribution of $\CC(k,p^m)$ is given by \eqref{Spec C} in the following cases: \begin{enumerate}[$(a)$] \item If $b=r$ is a prime different from $p$ and $x\equiv 1 \pmod r$.
+\begin{coro} Let $p$ be a prime and let $a,b,k,m,x$ be positive integers such that $m=ab$ with $b>1$, $k=\frac{1}{b}\Psi_{b}(p^a)$ and $x=p^{a}$.
+The weight distribution of $\CC(k,p^m)$ is given by \eqref{Spec C} in the following cases: \begin{enumerate}[$(a)$] \item If $b=r$ is a prime different from $p$ and $x\equiv 1 \pmod r$. \sk

-\item If $b=2r$ with $r$ an odd prime, $x$ coprime with $b$ and $x\equiv \pm1 \pmod r$.
+\item If $b=2r$ with $r$ an odd prime, $x$ coprime with $b$ and $x\equiv \pm1 \pmod r$. \sk

-\item If $b=r r'$ with $r<r'$ odd primes such that $r \nmid r'-1$ and $x\equiv 1 \pmod{rr'}$.
+\item If $b=r r'$ with $r<r'$ odd primes such that $r \nmid r'-1$ and $x\equiv 1 \pmod{rr'}$. \sk

-\item If $b=r_1 r_2 \cdots r_\ell$ with $r_1 < r_2 < \cdots < r_\ell$ primes different from $p$ with $x\equiv 1 \pmod{r_1}$ and $x^{b/r_i} \equiv 1 \pmod{r_i}$ for $i=2, \ldots,\ell$.
+\item If $b=r_1 r_2 \cdots r_\ell$ with $r_1 < r_2 < \cdots < r_\ell$ primes different from $p$ with $x\equiv 1 \pmod{r_1}$ and $x^{b/r_i} \equiv 1 \pmod{r_i}$ for $i=2, \ldots,\ell$. \sk

-\item If $b=r^t$ with $r$ prime such that $ord_{b}(x)=r^h$ for some $0\le h<t$.
+\item If $b=r^t$ with $r$ prime such that $ord_{b}(x)=r^h$ for some $0\le h<t$. \sk

 \item If $b = r_1^{t_1} \cdots r_\ell^{t_\ell}$ with $r_1 < \cdots < r_\ell$ primes different from $p$ where $ord_{r_{i}^{t_i}}(x)=r_{i}^{h_i}$ with $0\le h_i\le t_{i}-1$ for all $i$. \end{enumerate} \end{coro}